sebastianstein/bibtex-parser/.github/CONTRIBUTING.md

 ### Coding standards

 This project uses [PHP Coding Standards Fixer] to check and fix rules violations.
-The coding standards are defined in the `.php_cs` file.
+The `.php_cs` file contains the coding standards.
 Related commands:

 ```bash
 # For checking violations